 Best Online Criminal Justice Programs in Wilmington, NC (2026)

 Wilmington, North Carolina has a population of about 118,578.
 The city’s median household income is $63,900 (Census ACS 2023, 5-year).
 About 45.8% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Wilmington, with tuition ranging from $2,462 to $15,130 per year.
+Our directory has 27 accredited schools offering criminal justice programs near Wilmington, with tuition ranging from $2,462 to $15,130 per year for indexed programs.
 In the Wilmington, NC metro area, the top-earning criminal justice-related role is Information Security Analyst at a median $119,100 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Wilmington